VO Agreements & Contracts (sample contract in thread) May 25, 2018 1:34:23 GMT -8 Rebekah Amber Clark and alexanderdoddy like this

 Here is a sample VO agreement that can be used by either side:

 Feel free to change to suit your needs.
-Also, please keep in mind that this document has not been reviewed or prepared by anyone in the legal profession, so we recommend consulting with a legal expert on any project you are independently being hired/hiring for where a large sum of money is involved.
+Also, please keep in mind that this document has not been reviewed or prepared by anyone in the legal profession, so we recommend consulting with an attorney or other legal expert on any project you are independently being hired/hiring for where a large sum of money is involved.
 However, this can give a decent baseline for content creators or actors who are unsure how to write up an agreement.

 A contract or other type of agreement ideally protects the interests of BOTH parties.
 Contracts are not necessary for free/hobby projects because there is no money at stake.
 However, for paid projects involving any significant sum of money, they may be a good idea.
 If you are asked to sign any sort of contract as a freelance actor or producer, make sure you read it thoroughly and feel free to bring up any questions or concerns you may have about its contents.